OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ### Definition of the Levels

 By moving to a priority based evaluation of each requirement, the levels become more of a reflection of the application security maturity of the organization and the application.
-Rather than the ASVS prescriptively stating what level an application should be at, an organization should decide what level it believes feels it should be at, depending on the sensitivity of the application and of course the expectations of the application's users.
+Rather than the ASVS prescriptively stating what level an application should be at, an organization should decide what level it believes it should be at, depending on the sensitivity of the application and of course the expectations of the application's users.

 For example, an early stage startup which is only collecting limited sensitive data may decide that Level 1 is sufficient but a bank may have difficulty justifying anything less than Level 3 to its customers for its online banking application.